1. Getting start creating WAPT packages

 WAPT.remove('tis-scratch')

-… uninstalls tis-scratch from the computer.
+Command remove uninstalls a WAPT package from the selected computer.

 2.1.8.3.
 Forgetting a package